suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 optional to use.
 When used, it reduces the risk of a battery exhaustion attack against the IoT device.

-Since the manifest is protected by a digital signature (or a MAC), an adversary cannot successfully modify this value.
+Since the manifest is protected by a digital signature or a MAC, an adversary cannot successfully modify this value.
 This parameter allows the recipient to verify whether the CEK has successfully been derived.